kirkbowe/lottery-number-generator/README.md

 ## Usage

 1. Open the `lotto.html` file in a web browser.
+2. Select a lottery from the dropdown menu.
-2. Optionally, adjust the "Number of Balls" and "Highest Number" fields to customize the lottery number generation.
+3. Optionally, adjust the "Number of Balls" and "Highest Number" fields to customize the lottery number generation (only for Custom lottery).
-3. Check the "Fetch recent matches?" checkbox if you want to display recent matches from the last 180 days.
+4. Check the "Fetch recent matches?" checkbox if you want to display recent matches from the last 180 days.
-4. Click the "Generate" button to generate the random lottery numbers.
+5. Click the "Generate" button to generate the random lottery numbers.
-5. If the "Fetch recent matches?" option was selected, the best matches from the last 180 days will be displayed in a table.
+6. If the "Fetch recent matches?" option was selected, the best matches from the last 180 days will be displayed in a table.
-6. To share the generated numbers as an image, click the "Share Image" button.
+7. To share the generated numbers as an image, click the "Share Image" button.
-7. On narrow screens, the generated numbers will be scaled down to fit the viewport, and the circular backgrounds will maintain their proportions.
+8. On narrow screens, the generated numbers will be scaled down to fit the viewport, and the circular backgrounds will maintain their proportions.

+## Adding New Lotteries

+To add new lotteries, update the `lotteries.json` file with the new lottery configurations.
+The format should be as follows:

 ## Contributing